 Le Marche: Regional Food and Wine

 The food of Le Marche equally shares from the bounty of the sea as well as the farm.
-Brodetto is the most famous fish stew of the Adriatic coast, and varies in form from each coastal town.
-The marchigian versions of brodetto include red and gray mullet, cuttlefish or squid (or both), oil, garlic and saffron – served on either fried or toasted bread.
-Other seafood favorites include the port of Ancona’s stoccafisso (dried codfish, which is not native to the Mediterranean), and local varieties like sole, bream, clams and mussels.
-Vincisgrassi is the lasagna of Le Marche, made with ground pork, mushrooms, tomato and bechamel sauces, all topped with local truffles.
-Favorite meats include veal, rabbit, game birds (quail, pigeon), chicken and goose.
-Both meats and fish are usually done either in a porchetta style using fennel, garlic and rosemary, or potacchio (with onion, tomato, white wine and rosemary).
-The meat (beef, veal or lamb, mostly) “alla brace” is also quite popular, cooked on embers of wood fire.
-In Marche you can often find the “maialino”, suckling pig cooked in a woodfired oven.
+Brodetto is the most famous fish stew of the Adriatic coast and varies in form from each coastal town.
+The marchigian versions of brodetto include red and gray mullet, cuttlefish or squid (or both), oil, garlic, and saffron – served on either fried or toasted bread.
+Other seafood favorites include the port of Ancona’s stoccafisso (dried codfish, which is not native to the Mediterranean), and local varieties like sole, bream, clams, and mussels.
+Vincisgrassi is the lasagna of Le Marche, made with ground pork, mushrooms, tomato, and bechamel sauces, all topped with local truffles.
+Favorite meats include veal, rabbit, game birds (quail, pigeon), chicken, and goose.
+Both meats and fish are usually done either in a porchetta style using fennel, garlic, and rosemary, or potacchio (with onion, tomato, white wine, and rosemary).
+The meat (beef, veal, or lamb, mostly) “alla brace” is also quite popular, cooked on embers of a wood fire.
+In Le Marche, you can often find the “maialino”, suckling pig cooked in a woodfired oven.

-The wines of Le Marche include full bodied DOC reds like Ancona’s Rosso Conero, the popular Rosso Piceno and and the sparkling Vernaccia di Serrapetrona (DOCG).
-However the real standout of Le Marche is its white wines, especially Verdicchio (dei Castelli di Iesi or di Matelica – both DOC), considered by many to be the absolute best wine to have with seafood.
-Bianchello del Metauro (DOC) is a traditional, straw colored white that is excellent with Le Marche‘s shellfish.
-Spirits of Le Marche include home made grappas and other infused liquors, but the most popular is Mistra, an aniseed liqueur used as a digestivo.
+The wines of Le Marche include full-bodied DOC reds like Ancona’s Rosso Conero, the popular Rosso Piceno, and the sparkling Vernaccia di Serrapetrona (DOCG).
+However, the real standout of Le Marche is its white wines, especially Verdicchio (dei Castelli di Iesi or di Matelica – both DOC), considered by many to be the absolute best wine to have with seafood.
+Bianchello del Metauro (DOC) is a traditional, straw-colored white that is excellent with Le Marche‘s shellfish.
+Spirits of Le Marche include homemade grappas and other infused liquors, but the most popular is Mistra, an aniseed liqueur used as a digestivo.